genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ### SSO

-SSO functionality allows the `Login` micro front-end to work with your company's existing authentication system, enabling them to have a single set of credentials - incluidng those built on the Genesis low-code platform.
+SSO functionality allows the `Login` micro front-end to work with your company's existing authentication system, enabling them to have a single set of credentials - including those built on the Genesis low-code platform.
 Genesis supports SSO with both JWT and SAML.

 Setting up SSO is primarily [a back-end task](docs/03_server/05_access-control/04_sso_jwt.md); however, there is a small amount of front-end [sso configuration](docs/api/foundation-login.loginconfig.sso.md) required.